 - When driving straight

-We don’t need power assist because we are not turning the car.
+When driving straight, we don’t need any power assist at all because we are not turning the car.
 But, the engine still drives the steering pump whether we need it or not.
 When you are moving unnecessary parts, energy are wasted and that decreases our fuel economy.

 There is one other problem.

 Due to the very nature of hydraulic, we need steering fluid for the system to work.
 Fluid are very sneaky, wherever they go, they will find any small opening to escape.
 That means that whenever we use fluid, you can be sure as hell that there will come a time when it starts to leak.